jruydemir/recipes/sides/hedriana_bean_dip.md

 1. Brown Chorizo in oiled pan.
 Add Onion, Jalapeno, and Chipotle.
 Cook for 4 minutes.
 Add spices and garlic.
 Cook for 1 min
 2. Add broth and beans.
 Bring to a boil and cook for 5 minutes.
 3. Mash beans to achieve desired consistently.
-4. Pour into pirex, sprinkle with tomatoes and cheese.
+4. Pour into pyrex, sprinkle with tomatoes and cheese.
 Bake at 425 for 30 min.
 5. Top with green onions.
 Serve with chips

 Notes